Customized Hair Growth Kit - 60% OFF get started

 Q: Are there any traditional Asian remedies for hair aging?

 A: Traditional Asian remedies such as ginseng and green tea are believed to promote healthy hair growth and prevent hair aging.
-Massage with active scalp treatment serums can also improve blood flow and promote healthy hair growth.
+Massaging with active scalp treatment serums can also improve blood flow and promote healthy hair growth.

 Q: Can genetics influence the rate of hair aging?